the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 This is because gaps in identity and experience between project teams and impacted individuals may cause there to be differences between how team members view project impacts and how stakeholders experience them.
 Facilitating proportionate stakeholder engagement and input throughout the AI lifecycle is a way to gain a richer understanding of the impacts that projects may have on stakeholders.

-SIAs are not a one-off activity but an iterative one that occurs at a key point throughout the design, development, and deployment stages of the [AI project lifecycle](https://alan-turing-institute.github.io/turing-commons/skills-tracks/rri/rri-101-index/), each time informing the direction of the project so that it continually adapts to changing contexts.
+A SIA is not a one-off activity but an iterative one that occurs at key points throughout the design, development, and deployment stages of the [AI project lifecycle](https://alan-turing-institute.github.io/turing-commons/skills-tracks/rri/rri-101-index/), each time informing the direction of the project so that it continually adapts to changing contexts.
 After each iteration is conducted, project teams are asked to re-assess questions addressed within the Stakeholder Engagement Process.
 These questions motivate project teams to iteratively re-assess the extent to which their analysis of project stakeholders and reflection of team positionality continues to be accurate and relevant.
 These re-assessments are used to determine engagement objectives and methods for each following SIA.